core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 * slipmux {{?I-D.bormann-t2trg-slipmux}} over BLE GATT UART service:
   This is similar to the previous item;
-  the stack duplication concern is addressed, but retransmissions are still active atop of a service that already provides reliability.
+  the stack duplication concern is addressed, but retransmissions are still active atop of a service that already provides some reliability.

 # Terminology {#terminology}